alphagov/notifications-admin/docs/index.md

 PHP | [Link to PHP library coding examples](https://github.com/alphagov/notifications-php-client) Java | [Link to Java library coding examples](https://github.com/alphagov/notifications-java-client)

-If you code in a different language you need to develop your own integration to produce requests in the correct format.
+If you code in a different language, you need to develop your own integration to produce requests in the correct format.

 <h3 id="AuthRequests">Authenticate requests</h3>